19 Oct Career Change at 40? How to Do it Right

 Career change is the new normal.
 A study by Deloitte says that we will change not just jobs but entire careers 7-8 times over the course of our working lives.
 Age is then just a number for career change.
 But a career change needs to be thought through as it affects more than just how you spend your day.
 It affects your energy level, the time you have for family and hobbies, and how much money you earn.

-A lot of my clients start thinking about career change as they approach the 40s.
+A lot of my clients start thinking about career change at 40 or when they start approaching the 40s.
 That’s a good two decades plus of work that has given them a fair sense of what they like doing (or at least a little) and what they absolutely do not like doing.
 And yet career change at this stage has some unique aspects to it.

 So what is the right way to get ready for career change at 40?